qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

    .. contents::
       :local:

-The |georefRun| Georeferencer is a tool for generating world files for rasters.
+The |georefRun| Georeferencer is a tool for generating world files for layers.
-It allows you to reference rasters to geographic or projected coordinate systems by creating a new GeoTiff or by adding a world file to the existing image.
-The basic approach to georeferencing a raster is to locate points on the raster for which you can accurately determine coordinates.
+It allows you to reference rasters or vectors to geographic or projected coordinate systems by creating a new GeoTiff or by adding a world file to the existing image.
+The basic approach to georeferencing a layer is to locate points on it for which you can accurately determine coordinates.

 **Features**